Bertie Ahern: Post-political activities

 While still a TD but having resigned as Taoiseach, Ahern was appointed to an international advisory group on conflict resolution on 14 July 2008.
 In addition Ahern serves as a board member of the peace and reconciliation charity Co-operation Ireland.

 Ahern was appointed to an advisory board of an Irish company Parker Green International.
 He was appointed Chairman of the International Forestry Fund on 1 January 2010.

 He wrote a sports column in the now-closed Rupert Murdoch-owned Sunday newspaper News of the World.

 In 2009, he earned around €467,200, from his speaking arrangements alone.
 He is registered with the Washington Speakers Bureau which charged $40,000 (€29,200) per speech—and he gave 16 speeches in 2009.
-He also enjoyed in that period, a €92,672 TD's salary and expenses.
+He also had in that period, a €92,672 TD's salary and expenses.

 Between his resignation in 2008 and May 2010, he ran up a €5,682 bill for VIP airport facilities and a mobile phone bill of €8,331.
 This amount claimed by Ahern, was the largest of any former Taoiseach.

 In February 2012, he reversed his decision to give part of his pension back to the State.

 Since resigning as Taoiseach in 2008, Ahern has been a regular visitor to China.
 In November 2014, he gave a lecture on cyberspace security at the three-day World Internet Conference in Wuzhen.
 His handshake with Chinese Prime Minister Li Keqiang while there got pictured on the front page of the South China Morning Post above a story about "internet big hitters".